pleimer/sg-core-refactor/docs/developer/developing-plugins.md

 Handler | `func New() handler.MetricHandler` or `func New() handler.EventHandler`
 Application | `func New(* logging.Logger) application.Application`

-Both transport and application plugins contain a Run() function which contain their primary process.
+Both transport and application plugins contain a Run() function which encompass their primary process.
 Because these processes are run in a separate goroutine, a context and waitgroup are provided to synchronize with the rest of sg-core.

 ---
 **NOTE**